 Sand mining and dredging have significant physical, chemical, and biological impacts on estuaries.
-These impacts affect organisms (habitat diversity/type), resulting in elevated turbidity levels, which reduces light penetration in the water environment, adversely affecting the phytoplankton aquatic vegetation (Cabrita et al., 2020).
+The impacts include the loss of plants and animals in the mined sand including the loss of habitat in the channel and on the banks and floodplain.
+These impacts also affect organisms (habitat diversity/type), resulting in elevated turbidity levels, which reduces light penetration in the water environment, adversely affecting the phytoplankton aquatic vegetation (Cabrita et al., 2020).